BaderLab/GenAnT/setup/Preprocess Reference Species.md

 mkdir -p mmus_GRC39_embl ; cd mmus_GRC39_embl
 ```

-Download the softmasked assembly, annotation (GFF), protein FASTA, and translated CDS FASTA for that species.
-The assembly and GFF files are for LiftOff and TOGA, while the protein FASTA and translated CDS files are for orthofinder.
+Download the softmasked assembly and annotation (GFF) for that species.
+These files are used for LiftOff, TOGA, and OrthoFinder.

 Download assembly.
 Don't forget to use the assembly with the"sm" option, as we need a softmasked assembly for TOGA.